smucclaw/l4-lp/README.md

    Without meta-programming, we would have to implement a whole new interpreter ourselves just to get such functionality.

-2. Prolog has good library support, including constraint solving and date libraries.
+2. SWI-Prolog has good library support, including constraint solving and date libraries.

    This lets us easily solve planning problems on top of just executing